 Lost Palms Oasis is a 7.4 mile moderately trafficked out and back trail located near Desert Center, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 From Palm Springs/Coachella Valley take Interstate 10 for 15 miles past Coachella.
 Exit Cottonwood Springs Road.
 Make a left when you exit Cottonwood Springs Road.
 Make a left at the Cottonwood Visitor Center and the trail is right hand side of the road